FAQ

 Are food and drinks provided?

 We will provide cold/hot water, coffee and a selection of teas throughout the day.
 In addition, we will have a limited amount of snacks.
-We will not be providing lunch however there are numerous food vendors near Kelly Engineering along Monroe Ave.
+We will not be providing lunch; however, there are numerous food vendors near Kelley Engineering Center along Monroe Ave.

 Where do I park?

 Free parking is widely available on campus on Saturdays, with the exception of reserved and metered stalls.
-There is a large parking lot to the north of Kelly Engineering that should have enough room for everyone.
 A detailed map can be found on the About page.

 What will the session topics be?